Give Now »

-Quincy Jones is one of the most successful producers in the history of popular music-and he began as a jazz artist.
+Quincy Jones was one of the most successful producers in the history of popular music--and he began as a jazz artist.
 On this edition of Night Lights we‘ll hear music from the early years of Jones‘ career featuring his arrangements and compositions with Clifford Brown, Dinah Washington, Dizzy Gillespie, Count Basie, Sarah Vaughan, and Peggy Lee, as well as Jones leading his own big band in the late 1950s and early 1960s.

 Quincy Delight Jones, or "Q" as Frank Sinatra would later dub him, was born March 14, 1933 in Chicago and spent much of his adolescence in Seattle, Washington, where he took up the trumpet and befriended a fellow musically talented teenager named Ray Charles.
 It was the start of a musical career that would first lead him to fame as an arranger and writer in the jazz world of the 1950s, and on to the world of pop music and television and movies, playing a key role in Michael Jackson‘s blockbuster albums Thriller and Off The Wall, composing numerous movie and television themes, and generally leaving his stamp all over popular music of the last 60 years--racking up 29 Grammy awards in the process.